CPE/BMC Houston Charge on Credit Card or Bank Statement

 Why Is CPE/BMC Houston Charging Me?

-The most likely explanation is that you or another authorized user paid a CenterPoint Energy natural gas bill using a credit card or debit card.
+• Natural gas bill: You or another authorized user paid a CenterPoint Energy natural gas bill by credit or debit card.

-• Payments made by a spouse, roommate, family member, tenant, landlord, or employee
+• Another household member: A spouse, roommate, family member, tenant, landlord, caregiver, or property manager paid the bill.

 Is CPE/BMC Houston a CenterPoint Energy Charge?

-Based on consumer reports, the Houston location, and CenterPoint Energy’s use of third-party vendors for card payments, the strongest available explanation is that CPE/BMC Houston is connected to a CenterPoint Energy payment.
+Based on the Houston location, cardholder reports, and CenterPoint Energy’s documented use of third-party vendors for card payments, the strongest available explanation is that CPE/BMC Houston is connected to a CenterPoint Energy payment.

 Is CPE/BMC Houston an Electric Bill?

-In the Houston market, CenterPoint Energy is an electric delivery utility, but it generally does not sell electricity or issue retail electric bills directly to end-use customers.
-Those billing questions usually go through the customer’s retail electric provider.
+In the Houston market, CenterPoint Energy delivers electricity but generally does not sell electricity or issue retail-electricity bills directly to consumers.
+Those billing questions normally go through the customer’s retail electric provider.

-For that reason, a CPE/BMC Houston charge is more likely to involve:
+A CPE/BMC Houston charge is therefore more likely to involve:

 • A CenterPoint Energy natural gas account

-• A utility payment processed through a third-party vendor
+• A utility payment processed by a third-party vendor

-• A payment tied to another CenterPoint service area or account type
+• A payment connected with another CenterPoint service area

-• A payment made by another authorized user
+• A utility payment made by another authorized cardholder

 1. Check Your CenterPoint Energy Account